ECE & Elementary

 When trips or convocations are planned and approved, the teacher and residential advisor will schedule all field trips for their class/group at least two weeks in advance.
 Letters providing information about the trip will be sent to families two weeks prior, explaining the need for permission form signatures, money and/or special clothing needs.
 Notice and updates of department-wide or individual field trips and convocations will be sent to families through the department principals’ weekly memo via Skyward.
 Be sure to check your skyward notification/emails for any updates!

 Lost and Found

-Any lost and found items will be turned into the department secretaries of Middle School, High School, Residential and Athletic Departments.
-If a student has lost or misplaced item(s), they should check with the department secretary.
+Any lost and found items will be turned into the front office with the secretary.
+If a student has lost or misplaced item(s), they should check with the front office secretary.
 ISD is not responsible for lost and/or stolen items.

 Irene Hodock Media Center

 The Irene Hodock Media Center strives to promote a culture of literacy and learning to enhance achievement and foster independent readers, self-directed learners, and responsible digital age learners.

 The Irene Hodock Media Center is a part of the Indianapolis Marion County Public Library Shared System.
 Students and staff can use not only the books and materials available on site at ISD, but also can request to borrow or access any material available at any IMCPL location or shared system branch.
 Access to both the complete catalog and online resources such as databases and streaming services can be found at www.indypl.org.
 Some online resources may require the use of your library card and pin number to access.